 Directory information, which includes name, address, parents' names and address, date and place of birth, dates of attendance, major field of study, class schedule, participation of officially recognized activities and sports, weight, height and sex, membership on an athletic team, degrees and awards received, and most recent previous education agency or institution attended may be released unless you make a request in writing to the contrary.
-This information will be released only in accordance with the guidelines established by the Litchfield School District Student Records Policy and Procedures (JRA, JRA-R).
+This information will be released only in accordance with the guidelines established by the Litchfield School District.
+(See Litchfield School District Policy JRA/JRA-R, Access to Student Records/Annual Notice of Student Records)

-(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the School District to comply with the requirements of FERPA.
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the School District to comply with the requirements of FERPA.

-The name and address of the Office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW Washington, DC 20202.
+The name and address of the Office that administers FERPA is:

+Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW Washington, DC 20202.

-NON-DISCRIMINATION
+5.7 NON-DISCRIMINATION

 The Litchfield School District does not discriminate on the basis of gender, sexual orientation, race, color, religion, nationality, ethnic origin, age, or disability for employment in participation in admission or access to, or operation and administration of an educational program or activity in the School District.
-(Please refer to Litchfield School District Policy AC, Non-Discrimination)
+Please refer to Litchfield School District Policy AC, Non-Discrimination

-PUPIL SAFETY & VIOLENCE PREVENTION POLICY (Bullying Policy In Compliance With RSA 193-F)
+5.8 PUPIL SAFETY & VIOLENCE PREVENTION POLICY

+(Bullying Policy In Compliance With RSA 193-F)